brettschalin/factorio-min-resources/README.md

 ### Does this work with mods?

 Yes.
-I'm using Factorio's own mechanisms to dump the data it uses, so there's no practical reason it shouldn't work with your mod(s) of choice, although I will disclaim that by warning that recipe cycles are not something I'm prepared to handle yet so things will get weird if you try to use a mod that has them
+I'm using Factorio's own mechanisms to dump the data it uses, so there's no practical reason it shouldn't work with your mod(s) of choice, although I will disclaim that by warning that recipe cycles are not something I'm prepared to handle yet so things will get weird if you try to use a mod that has them.
+Technically vanilla has them too but nuclear and coal liquefaction are both strictly optional so it doesn't matter for what I'm doing

 ### Does this work with another map?